 I quit my job, finished the renovations on the house, sold it.
 Once again the need to declutter and downsize everything possible.
-We moved only what we had too.
-With the 4 kids and the van packed up and I drove 2600 kilometres from Alberta to Ontario.
+We moved only what we had to.
+With the 4 kids and the van packed up and I drove 2600 kilometers from Alberta to Ontario.

 New town, new house, new future

-I bought a house and completely renovated over the next several years.
+I bought a house and completely renovated it over the next several years.
 The reward of completing this huge task can certainly NOT ever be underestimated.
-There was the ongoing yard work, kids activities, and school stuff and my own employment that made those some very busy years.
+There was the ongoing yard work, kid’s activities, and school staff, and my own employment that made those some very busy years.

 I was once again blessed with having a significant other in my life.
 We each had homes at this point and realized that we spent time together at one or the other place and it was time to have one place.
-I once again decluttered and downsized when I moved in with my now husband.
-We then did the declutter and minimalist process again when we moved from a home to an apartment to be Superintendents.
+I once again decluttered and downsized when I moved in with my now-husband.
+We then did the declutter and minimalist process again when we moved from a home to an apartment to be Superintendent.

 My choice to share my experiences and skills through a blog after retirement has evolved over the past three years.
 Simplifying life by going back to lifestyle basics and being healthier through good food and fitness more tuned in, and being a happy homey has far more appeal at this stage in life.